 As an active percussionist of early and contemporary music, Christian performed alongside the British ensemble Il Festino, as well as the award-winning Conjunto de Câmara de Porto Alegre, with which he recorded albums of early music and contemporary music for historical instruments.

 Christian Benvenuti studied at the University of Surrey, where he won the David Lovatt Prize and completed his doctorate under supervision of Professor Stephen Goss, and the Federal University of Rio Grande do Sul, where he completed his Master’s and Bachelor’s degrees under supervision of Professor Antônio C. B. Cunha and Professor Celso G. Loureiro Chaves.
 He also attended classes with Roger Reynolds, John White, Sir Peter Maxwell Davies, and Brian Ferneyhough.
 With a CAPES grant, he completed a postdoctoral fellowship at the Federal University of Paraná (UFPR) in 2015 and is now a postdoctoral research fellow at the Federal University of Rio Grande do Sul (UFRGS).
+As of 2018, Christian is an Independent Expert for the European Commission in the fields of Musicology and Music History, among others.

 Christian is also on Facebook.